Aitum/aitum.js/README.md

 await obsDevice.changeScene('my awesome scene');
 ```

-## Methods
+## Usage

 **NOTE: REWRITE IN PROGRESS, BELOW IS NOT COMPLETE AND MAY BE INCORRECT**

-The methods in this library correspond to the methods listed in the [Public API documentation](https://docs.aitum.tv/en/api).
+The methods in this library mostly correspond to the methods listed in the [Public API documentation](https://docs.aitum.tv/en/api).

 ### Devices

 #### Getting Devices

-There are multiple ways to filter
+There are multiple ways to filter down to get a single device, below are a few examples:

 ```ts
 import { AitumJS } from 'aitum.js';